-PEI-LING HO was born in Taipei, Taiwan with a complex cultural family background.
+PEI-LING HO (Taiwan) is an interdisciplinary artist.
 She is studying in School of Visual Arts with an MFA in Fine Arts, and graduates in National Chengchi University with a BFA in Advertising.
 Through performance, video, photography and mixed media, PEI-LING explores questions of gender identity and perception within various contexts, ranging from the conflict between exotic and local culture and the legitimacy of parents under social system, and drawing from her experience growing up in Taiwan.

-She has had group exhibitions include SATELLITE ART SHOW in Miami, the 2nd Ningbo International Photography Week in China, Wonder Foto Awards at G.Gallery in Taipei, 29th Festival Les Instants Vidéo in France and more.
+She has had group exhibitions include ITINERANT: the annual Performance Art Festival in NY, SATELLITE ART SHOW in Miami, the 2nd Ningbo International Photography Week in China, Wonder Foto Awards at G.Gallery in Taipei, 29th Festival Les Instants Vidéo in France and more.
 Recent reviews and features include People’s Photography, The News Lens, The Reporter and more.
-PEI-LING currently lives in Manhattan, New York.
+PEI-LING currently lives in Queens, New York.

 何佩玲，1993年出生於台北，目前就讀于紐約視覺藝術學院藝術創作研究所（School of Visual Arts），摯愛真切之人、魂牽之像、深嚼之文。 攝鏡後之意，非攝純粹之姝。